Olical/EventEmitter/README.md

 So you can listen for and emit events from what ever objects you choose.

-Version 2 deters from the NodeJS implementation slightly but it is lighter and faster.
+EventEmitter deters from the NodeJS implementation slightly but it is lighter and faster.

-The main thing it lacks is the emitting of a warning when you create over 10 listeners for an event.

 ## Example